 Understanding Insurance and Acupuncture

 We are often asked about insurance plan coverage for acupuncture, and the answer is never a simple ‘yes’ or ‘no’.
-I hope to shed some light on the topic and provide a clear explanation of how acupuncture generally works with health insurance.
+We hope to shed some light on the topic and provide a clear explanation of how acupuncture generally works with health insurance.

 The most important thing to remember is that acupuncture coverage is specific to your plan.

-If you have insurance through Blue Cross Blue Shield, United Healthcare, or Scott and White, there is a chance that acupuncture is covered.
+If you have insurance through Blue Cross Blue Shield, United Healthcare, or Aetna, there is a chance that acupuncture is covered.
 Pearl Acupuncture is in-network with these providers, but that does not guarantee coverage.
 Since we are in-network, we will be on the list of in-network acupuncturists on health care provider directory.
 However, please do not confuse that listing with your plan’s coverage of our services.

 If you are not sure of your coverage, we are happy to check for you.
 All we need is your provider name, your member ID, and your date of birth.